 III – Forecasting Revenue

 If your agency runs on fixed fees, you’ll want to closely monitor the relationship between your Utilization Rate and your Average Billable Rate to make sure that increases in utilization are not just a result of your team over-servicing clients.
+Frankly, this is best practice for any agency even those billing on time.
+Average Billable Rate and Utilization Rates looked at in tandem will help surface where over-servicing and under-billing are an issue.

 More on average billable rates in this blog post.

-If you have a full pipeline, it can help you forecast how much revenue your team will be able to earn in a given period of time, and how much each additional hire can add in terms of revenue.
+If you have a full pipeline, it can help you forecast how much your team will be able to earn in a given period of time, and how much each additional hire can add in terms of revenue.

 It’s as simple as multiplying their Gross Capacity by their Utilization Rate and then multiplying that number by their Billable Rate.